vegaprotocol/documentation/docs/tutorials/withdrawing-assets.md

 ## Withdraw using Etherscan

-### Prepare and send withdrawal transaction [WIP]
+### Prepare and send withdrawal transaction

-You'll need to prepare a transaction to send using your Vega Wallet.
+You'll need to prepare a withdrawal transaction to send using your Vega Wallet app.

 You can use the following transaction template (formatted for Linux/MacOS):

 ```bash
 ./vegawallet transaction send --wallet YOUR-WALLETNAME --pubkey YOUR-PUBLIC-KEY --network NETWORK-NAME '{